charlesq34/pointnet2/README.md

 There is also a handy point cloud visualization tool under `utils`, run `sh compile_render_balls_so.sh` to compile it and you can try the demo with `python show3d_balls.py` The original code is from <a href="://github.com/fanhqme/PointSetGeneration">here</a>.

 ### Point Cloud Data

+Note: You can skip this step if you simply want to try the basic classification example (based on XYZ coordinates of points).

-You can get our sampled point clouds of ModelNet40 (XYZ and normal from mesh, 10k points per shape) at this <a href="https://1drv.ms/u/s!ApbTjxa06z9CgQfKl99yUDHL_wHs">OneDrive link</a>.
-The ShapeNetPart dataset (XYZ, normal and part labels) can be found <a href="https://1drv.ms/u/s!ApbTjxa06z9CgQnl-Qm6KI3Ywbe1">here</a>.
-Uncompress them to the data folder such that it becomes:
+To use normal features for classification: You can get our sampled point clouds of ModelNet40 (XYZ and normal from mesh, 10k points per shape) at this <a href="https://1drv.ms/u/s!ApbTjxa06z9CgQfKl99yUDHL_wHs">OneDrive link</a>.

+For object part segmetnation: You can get processed ShapeNetPart dataset (XYZ, normal and part labels) can be found <a href="https://1drv.ms/u/s!ApbTjxa06z9CgQnl-Qm6KI3Ywbe1">here</a>.

+After successful downloads, uncompress zip files to the data folder:

         data/modelnet40_normal_resampled
         data/shapenetcore_partanno_segmentation_benchmark_v0_normal